-12 / 2022-2024 UPRH CATALOG Policy of Reasonable Adjustment and Academic Services for Students with Disabilities Enrolled in the University of Puerto Rico
+Policy of Reasonable Adjustment and Academic Services for Students with Disabilities Enrolled in the University of Puerto Rico

-Establishes uniform practices in the UPR system on the coordination of reasonable adjustments and academic services requested by students with disabilities, as well to guarantee full compliance of the applicable federal and state laws.
+Establishes uniform practices in the UPR system on the coordination of reasonable adjustments and academic services requested by students with disabilities, as well as guaranteeing full compliance of the applicable federal and state laws.
 (Certification No. 133 (2015-2016) Governing Board)